aplteam/Meddy/Docs/ReadMe.md

 ~~~

 You can embed `saveHTML` as a parameter and specify it as...

 * 0 for **never** saving an HTML file
 * 1 for **always** saving an HTML file
-* 2 for asking the user what to do

 INI Files
 ---------

 ### app.ini

 Meddy relies on the INI file `app.ini`: if that cannot be found then Meddy cannot run.